Kotlin/kotlinx.coroutines/integration/README.md

 # Coroutines integration

-This directory contains modules that provide integration with various asynchronous callback- and future-based libraries:
+This directory contains modules that provide integration with various asynchronous callback- and future-based libraries.
+Module name below corresponds to the artifact name in Maven/Gradle.

 ## Modules